Vitamin C

 Vitamin C and cEDS

-Collagen is a key component of connective tissues in the body, providing strength and structure to various tissues such as skin, tendons, ligaments, and blood vessels.
-In individuals with Classical Ehlers-Danlos Syndrome (cEDS), there is a defect in the production or processing of collagen due to genetic mutations.
+Collagen is a key component of connective tissues in the body, providing strength and structure to the skin, bones, tendons, and other tissues.
+In individuals with Classical Ehlers-Danlos Syndrome (cEDS), there is a defect in the production or processing of collagen, leading to weakened connective tissues and a range of symptoms including hypermobility, skin fragility, and joint instability.

-Vitamin C plays a crucial role in collagen synthesis as it is required for the hydroxylation of proline and lysine residues in the formation of collagen molecules.
-Hydroxylation is essential for the stability and structure of collagen fibers.
-Therefore, adequate levels of vitamin C are necessary for the proper production and function of collagen in the body.
+Vitamin C plays a crucial role in collagen synthesis.
+It is a cofactor for the enzymes involved in the hydroxylation of proline and lysine residues in collagen molecules, a process necessary for the proper formation and stability of collagen fibers.
+Inadequate levels of vitamin C can impair collagen production and lead to the manifestation of symptoms associated with cEDS.

 Supplements for cEDS